Florimond Duke: Early years

 Duke was born in Rochester, New York, in 1895, as Florimond Joseph DuSossoit.
 He attended Brookline High School in Massachusetts.
 He attended Dartmouth College where he played college football in 1915 and 1916.

 During World War I, Duke was an ambulance driver with the American Field Service.
 He later became a pilot with the Signal Corps.

-Duke played professional football for two games in 1921 with the New York Brickley Giants of the National Football League.
+Duke played professional football in 1921 with the New York Brickley Giants of the National Football League.

 Magazine executive and OSS service

 Duke worked for many years as an executive for Time, Fortune, Life, and Newsweek magazines.
 He was hired by Time in 1924 and served as the advertising manager for Fortune from 1929 to 1935.
 From 1935 to 1937, he was vice president of Newsweek.
 He later became advertising manager of Life and then Time.

 In 1939, Duke joined the U.S. Army.
 He served as a military attache in South Africa and Egypt and later became the head of the Balkan desk at the Office of Strategic Services (OSS).
 Shortly before the 1944 German invasion of Hungary, he parachuted into the country to engage in peace negotiations with the Hungarians.
 When Germany invaded, Duke was captured and held in German prisons for 13 months.
-He was freed from Colditz Prison in April 1945.
+He served as Senior American Officer of prisoners at Oflag IV-C, Colditz Castle, cooperating with Senior British Officer Willie Tod.
+Duke was freed from Colditz in April 1945.